 “An agency-wide system that provides for the storage, retrieval, retention, manipulation, archiving and viewing of information, records, documents or files pertaining to law enforcement operations.
 RMS covers the entire life span of records development—from the initial generation to its completion.
 An effective RMS allows single entry of data, while supporting multiple reporting mechanisms.”

-From this definition, you can see that RMS is primarily about the reporting functionality.
+From this definition, you can see that RMS is primarily about reporting functionality.
 This isn’t a bad thing – reporting is critical for a number of reasons.

 Why Reporting Matters

 Police departments have to record incidents to be aware of what’s going on in their jurisdiction.
-They can use these records to inform strategies for follow up and to fight specific types or patterns of crime.
+They can use these records to inform strategies for follow-up and to fight specific types or patterns of crime.
 Citizens need these reports for legal documentation and to refer to insurance companies.
-But the real necessity is that police departments are required to report crime up the chain, from the local level to the county, state and national level—and from that, crime rates and trends can be derived.
+But the real necessity is that police departments are required to report crime up the chain, from the local level to the county, state, and national level—and from that, crime rates and trends can be derived.

 How Police Record Management Systems Have Evolved

 In the past, many agencies did all of this on paper.
-They kept ledgers with incident numbers and dates, counting incidents through the year and using this record to create reports and track crime.
+They kept ledgers with incident numbers and dates, counting incidents throughout the year and using this record to create reports and track crime.

 Over time, paper-based systems became unmanageable even for the smallest police departments.
 In today’s day and age, it’s impossible to maintain compliant incident report systems without some sort of electronic RMS.